whither - to which

 burgess - a citizen + Moore and Burgess - blackface minstrels whose troop, Mr Athenton says, came to London in 1862.
 One of their catch-lines was "Take off that white hat."

-Christy Minstrels - the name of a troupe of minstrels imitating Negroes, originated by one George Christy of New York; afterwards in popular use extended to any similar company with blackened faces, who sing Negro melodies accompanied by the banjo and bones, and interspersed with droll jokes + Menes - the first Egyptian pharaoh.
+Christy Minstrels - the name of a troupe of minstrels imitating Negroes, originated by one George Christy of New York; afterwards in popular use extended to any similar company with blackened faces, who sing Negro melodies accompanied by the banjo and bones, and interspersed with droll jokes.

-barker (Slang) - pistol + bark - a short, explosive sound, as of firearms + Barkis is willing - an indication of a person's willingness to do something (from David Copperfield by Charles Dickens, where it indicates Barkis's willingness to marry).
+barker (Slang) - pistol + Barkis is willing - an indication of a person's willingness to do something (from Charles Dickens: David Copperfield, where it indicates Barkis's willingness to marry).

 assailant - he who, or that which, assails or attacks